BenjaminVadant/leaflet-ugeojson/README.md

 * **once** : allow to load the layer only once.
 Default : false,
 * **after** : a function that is run after the data is rendered, taking the GeoJSON data object as parameter.
 Default : none,

+* **enctype** : set POST request encodings type.
+Default is multipart/form-data. can be "form-data", "urlencoded" or "json"

 ## How to use the "parameters" option?
 This option can be used in 2 ways :
 * static : ```javascript parameters:{toto:123}, ```
 * dynamic: ```javacript parameters:{toto:{scope:window}}, ```

 In the second case, the plugin is going to look for the value of window["toto"] as the value of the post parameters toto.

+## How to use "enctype" option?
+This option means the request encoding type, by default it uses 'multipart/form-data' encodings, for multpart/form-data
+			enctype: "form-data"
+for urlencode
+			enctype: "urlencoded"
+for json
+			enctype: "json"

 ## Dependencies
 - Leaflet (tried with version 0.7.3)